 Beauchamp Fontaine is a Los Angeles based feature film & television set decorator and commercial designer.

 Before "Instant Family" Beauchamp worked with Bruce Curtis on Rick Linklater's film "Where'd You Go, Bernadette" based on the best seller by Maria Semple.
 This film was a dream for a decorator as the story chronicles Bernadette's myriad design undertakings as a world-respected architect.
 The environments provide an emotional backbone for her tale of love and near loss.
 Cate Blanchett plays our protagonist whose world, when she stops creating, is teetering on absurdity.
 It was a heady challenge for Fontaine to bring life to the myriad sets spanning the course of 20 years

 Prior to that, Fontaine worked on Linklater's "Last Flag Flying".
 Shot in Pittsburgh for Delaware, Pennsylvania, New York, Boston and New Hampshire, this period piece set in 2003 was another opportunity for Fontaine to demonstrate the subtlety of her craft.
 From dive bars to working class homes, her sets all look spot on for the time period and the region.

-Prior to that Beauchamp did the 1981 mining offices for Kenny Wells, played by Matthew McConaughey, in Stephen Gaghan's "Gold"; additional photography on David Ayer's "Suicide Squad" which included a back alley in Tokyo; and some new sets for "Independence Day: Resurgence," primarily the control room interior of the treasure ship.
+Beauchamp also did the 1981 mining offices for Kenny Wells, played by Matthew McConaughey, in Stephen Gaghan's "Gold"; additional photography on David Ayer's "Suicide Squad" which included a back alley in Tokyo; and some new sets for "Independence Day: Resurgence," primarily the control room interior of the treasure ship.

 One of her most exciting endeavors was working on the U.S. portion of Alejandro González Iñárritu's "The Revenant".
 She teamed again with Jack Fisk to help create an 1812 Pawnee Indian Village.